orbitdb/grant-applications/ff-open-grant/ORBITDB-1.0-PT2.md

 <!-- - Start with the need or problem you are trying to solve with this project. -->

 OrbitDB is a peer-to-peer database built on top of IPFS.
 It uses Merkle-CRDTs (think CRDTs stored in and inter-linked by a Merkle-DAG) to reference, store, and transfer operations made to the database.
-While blockchain systems are good at consensus, systems like OrbitDB are good at convergence; meaning database peers can handle network partitions and allow for fully asynchronous updates.
+While blockchain systems care about consensus, systems like OrbitDB care about convergence; meaning database peers can handle network partitions and allow for fully asynchronous updates.
 We believe this will be extremely powerful in media and communication applications by increasing their safety and resilience to network delay.

 The project has been around for several years but has not matured with IPFS primarily due to funding.
 We would like to continue our work with a grant *part 2* which will allow us to finish work from the last six months.